-On March 22, 2021, Ferndale City Council adopted an ordinance regulating Short Term Rentals (STRs) operating with City limits.
-The ordinance seeks to regulate Short Term Rentals by requiring annual registration and inspections.
-The STR Ordinance goes into effect on July 22, 2021, and will require all STR’s to register with the City.
-Registration and inspection services will be completed by the Ferndale Building Department.
+Ferndale City Council adopted an ordinance regulating short-term rentals (STRs) operating within City limits.
+The ordinance regulates STRs by requiring annual registration and inspections, which requires all properties to register with the City.
+Registration and inspection services are completed by the Ferndale Building Department.

-1. Fill out the form and submit it for review in person or by mail to: Building Department, 300 E. Nine Mile Rd., Ferndale, MI, 48220.
-Applicants will be given the rules and regulations and a copy of the regulation ordinance when applying.
+Applicants will be given the rules and regulations and a copy of the regulation ordinance upon application.
 Applicants must pay all arrears owed to the address to be registered.

-3. The property is inspected by a member of the Ferndale Building Department’s inspection team.
+- The property is inspected by a member of the Ferndale Building Department.
 The inspector will confirm the number of safe, occupiable bedrooms and the maximum occupancy based on the square footage per the 2015 Michigan Residential Code (MRC).
 Inspectors will ensure all life-safety items are in place and working as required by the MRC and the International Property Maintenance Code (IPMC), such as handrails, guardrails, smoke detectors, and operable windows.

-Yes, only 5% of the available housing units on a city block can be used as an STR.
+Only 5% of the available housing units on a city block can be used as STRs.
 A housing unit is defined as a home, condo, or apartment.